Published on 24th May 2019

 Elsewhere the bluesy rocker Kimnata has a wonderful jazzy flute middle section, courtesy again of Boris Khodorkovskiy, and one I believe Mr van Leer would be proud of.
 Of the three short instrumentals, the floating timbres of Novyi Pochatok works best and allows guitarist Aleksey Katruk to play some tasteful parts.
 Talking of tasteful, guest guitarist Sergey Gryzlov rips up some blistering fret on the album closer, which also features a guest vocalist, the delightful Olga Skripova.

 I could go on, (oh please don’t Bob!), but if I haven’t whet your appetite by now, then a few hundred more words ain’t going to do it either.
-I’ll conclude then by saying on the strength of this release I genuinely believe if Obiymy Doschu were based in Western Europe, and if English was a natural and comfortable tongue for Vladimir Agafonkin to sing in, we would have heard a lot more about this band.
-I think they should be heard…
+I’ll conclude then by saying on the strength of this release I genuinely believe if Obiymy Doschu were based in Western Europe, and if Vladimir Agafonkin had forsaken his desire to sing in his native tongue, we would have heard a lot more about this band.
+Regardless, I think they should be heard…

 I’ll leave you with this live footage of the band performing Kryla, yep, the one above and the one with the “worth the admission fee” instrumental section.